-Objective: To accelerate new and or improve existing test programs for Smart Grid interoperability and security utilizing the SGIP testing and certification framework and demonstrating benefits of testing and certification to end users and regulators by 2016.
+Objective: To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the Smart Grid Interoperability Panel testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators by 2016.

-Lead Organizational Unit:
+Lead Organizational Unit:el

 Related Programs and Projects:

 Smart Grid Program

 100 Bureau Drive, M/S 8200